 Hear from parents of students

-We are offering a Junior ILP series for students this fall.
-Over the course of eight sessions, participants will learn about the physics that govern space.
+We are offering a Junior ILP series for students this spring.
+Over the course of eight sessions, participants will learn about the importance of conservation in nature.
 Specific avenues of exploration and activities include:

 Location and Schedule

-The series will be held at the North Hills Club Townhomes Clubhouse (6527 Valleyside Road, Austin, TX 78731) from 10:30 am to noon on Thursdays.
-Classes will begin on September 27 and run through November 15.
+The series will be held at the North Hills Club Townhomes Clubhouse (6527 Valleyside Road, Austin, TX 78731) from 9:30 am to 11:00 am on Thursdays.
+Classes will begin on March 7 and run through April 25.

 Costs and Application Dates